jmarksh/jmarksh.github.io/_posts/2020-07-16-tags-organized-by-count-size.md

 You would not be getting a list of posts with neatly separated tags, you'd be getting posts separated by all the *sets* of tags you used.
 It works as intended, it's just annoying.
 And you can't build your own complex array because, as discussed, Liquid can't do that.

 That's okay, though, really.
 The language wasn't *designed* to do this, so the fact that it can't shouldn't be shocking, even if it does make you waste a lot of time, late late into the night, coding and re-coding *BECAUSE IT JUST SHOULD WORK!* Because of that, people have created plugins to accomplish the task.
-One of which, [jekyll-archives](https://jekyllrb.com/docs/plugins/your-first-plugin/) is right at the top of the page about plugins.
+One of which, [jekyll-archives](https://jekyllrb.com/docs/plugins/your-first-plugin/), is right at the top of the page about plugins.

 But you don't need a plugin (and I hate needlessly complicating the internet).

 ## The Solution

 There is a way to solve this without a plugin.
-It was posted to [Stack Overflow](https://stackoverflow.com/questions/24700749/how-do-you-sort-site-tags-by-post-count-in-jekyll#answer-24744306) by [Christian Specht](https://stackoverflow.com/users/6884/christian-specht) in response to someone asking about a plugin to solve this same problem.
+It was [posted to Stack Overflow](https://stackoverflow.com/questions/24700749/how-do-you-sort-site-tags-by-post-count-in-jekyll#answer-24744306) by [Christian Specht](https://stackoverflow.com/users/6884/christian-specht) in response to someone asking about a plugin to solve this same problem.
 It's been described as "slick" (by someone else) and "hacky" (by me), but it works without a ton of code.
-A commenter, [Mincong Huang](https://stackoverflow.com/users/4381330/mincong-huang) even made it better with a seemingly small note.
+A commenter, [Mincong Huang](https://stackoverflow.com/users/4381330/mincong-huang), made it even better with a seemingly small note.
 First, the code, modified to work on this site:

 ```
 {% raw %}{% capture tags %}